Published 2014-03-10.

 which implements

-which declares view
+which declares view.

 scala> val view = range.view view: scala.collection.IndexedSeqView[Int] = IndexedSeqView(<not computed>)